 Payment posting involves applying these amounts to the correct patient accounts in the billing system.
 Reconciliation then confirms that the amounts posted match what was actually deposited.
 Any discrepancy, such as an underpayment or a contractual adjustment that falls outside the expected range, is flagged for follow-up.
 Accurate payment posting and reconciliation is essential for maintaining clean accounts receivable and catching payer errors before they affect cash flow.

-Third-party payers, including commercial insurers, Medicare, and Medicaid, play a central role in the patient revenue cycle.
+Third-party payers, including commercial insurers, Medicare, and Medicaid, play a central role in this step.
 Each payer operates under a distinct contract that defines reimbursement rates, billing rules, and timely filing deadlines.
 Understanding and actively managing these payer contracts is essential for preventing revenue leakage.
+Hospitals should also maintain dedicated staff to track non-payments, underpayments, and payer refusals systematically, using ERA data and contract benchmarks to prioritize follow-up.

 Historically, claim accuracy has been a persistent challenge.
 According to the American Medical Association, the average accuracy rate for filing and processing claims has hovered around 80%, meaning roughly one in five claims contains an error that affects payment.
 As of 2024 and into 2026, AI-powered automation tools are increasingly being adopted to address this gap.
 These platforms can pre-scrub claims before submission, flag likely denials in real time, and route high-risk claims for human review, helping providers close the accuracy gap and reduce administrative overhead.

 After the patient completes treatment, a report is compiled based on the calculation of the patient's balances and liabilities.
-In the case of outstanding invoices, careful tracking is necessary.
-As the number of high-deductible programs grows, patient payments are becoming increasingly important to hospital revenues.
+As the number of high-deductible health plans (HDHPs) grows, patient payments are becoming increasingly important to hospital revenues.
+Practices must adapt by implementing point-of-service collections, asking for copays and estimated balances before the patient even leaves the office.

 The hospital management and the accounting team can only know about the effectiveness of the hospital billing system for medical services when cash is reflected in the books.
 Automated systems are superior to manual ones.
 Many hospitals use practice management software to avoid errors related to the human factor.